 A simple, swimproof wearable

-Size: Two sizes | Display: N/A | Weight: N/A | Compatibility: Android, iOS | Battery: 5 days | Connectivity: Bluetooth 4.0
+Size: Two sizes | Display: N/A | Weight: 24g | Compatibility: Android, iOS | Battery: 5 days | Connectivity: Bluetooth 4.0

-One of Fitbit's latest wearables is an update to one of its oldest: the Fitbit Flex.
-The new and improved Fitbit Flex 2 doesn't do a whole lot to change the familiar look, but the innards have been refreshed to make this the one worth buying over the original.
-It's smaller, more fashionable, and most importantly, it's water-resistant, which is a first for Fitbit at the time.
+Another of Fitbit's wearables is an update to one of its oldest: the Fitbit Flex.
+The latest Fitbit Flex 2 doesn't do a whole lot to change the familiar look, but the innards have been refreshed to make this the one worth buying over the original.
+It's smaller, more fashionable, and most importantly, it's water-resistant, which was a first for Fitbit at the time.